Haithamhaj/Haitham-Voice-Agent-HVA-/README.md

 A 4-layer routing architecture ensures accuracy, efficiency, and cost-optimization:
 1.  **Intent Router**: Instantly catches core Arabic commands (e.g., "save note") to bypass the LLM entirely for speed and reliability.
 2.  **Ollama Orchestrator**: Acts as a middleware to route requests between local and cloud LLMs.
+Now features **Short-Term Memory** (Context Awareness) to understand follow-up commands like "Sort them" or "Confirm".
 3.  **LLM Router**: Strategically routes tasks: **Gemini** for documents/analysis, **GPT** for planning/tools (JSON).
 4.  **Model Router**: The final layer that deterministically chooses the best model variant (e.g., Flash vs. Pro) based on task metadata (quality, cost, risk), ensuring optimal performance at the lowest price.